Legal

 You may request deletion of your account or connected project data through the contact channel made available in the product.
 Some information may remain in backups, logs, billing records, or records we are legally permitted or required to keep.

-You can disconnect repositories, stop using the product, revoke GitHub access through GitHub, choose not to enable optional AI features, and request deletion where applicable.
+You can run the CLI without creating an unlock link, use --no-upload or --local-only to skip CLI upload prompts, disconnect repositories, stop using the product, revoke GitHub access through GitHub, choose not to enable optional AI features, and request deletion where applicable.

 If you revoke GitHub access, future scans may stop working, but previous reports and stored findings may remain until deleted according to our retention practices.